raltech/CS523_Project/README.md

 | **DQN (Ours; DM-Acme)**           | **21** | In Progress (98) |
 | **DQN (Ours; Stable-Baselines3)** | 20.4   | In Progress      |

-Numbers represent the scores obtained in each game by each agent.
+- Numbers represent the scores obtained in each game by each agent.
+- Our models (both DM-Acme and Stable-Baselines3) surpassesd the original DQN result reported in the paper.
+- Breakout takes a significantly more time to train than Pong.
+Although we have not achived the original score (168), we see a steady increase in our agents' performance.
+With more training time, we are sure that we can get a similar or better result on Breakout as well.

 ## References
 **Playing Atari with Deep Reinforcement Learning (https://arxiv.org/abs/1312.5602)**